Seahawks’ Pete Carroll not setting expectations for Josh Gordon, again backs Jason Myers

 Myers ready to move forward

-Frankly put, one of the team’s bigger disappointments this season has been Myers’ performance.
-After going 33-36 last year with the Jets and being named to the Pro Bowl, Myers is 12-17 with Seattle, missing two of four field goals Sunday, including a 40-yarder on the final play of regulation.
+One of the team’s bigger disappointments this season has been Myers’ performance.
+After going 33 for 36 last year with the Jets and being named to the Pro Bowl, Myers is 12 for 17 with Seattle, missing two of four field goals Sunday, including a 40-yarder on the final play of regulation.

-Myers was 17-19 last year from 40 or beyond but is just 3-8 with the Seahawks, a mystifying turnabout that at least hasn’t cost the Seahawks too dearly just yet (though one miss did help turn the loss against Baltimore).
+Myers was 17 for 19 last year from 40 or beyond but is just 3 for 8 with the Seahawks, a mystifying turnabout that at least hasn’t cost the Seahawks too dearly yet (though one miss did help turn the loss against Baltimore).

 Logically, Seattle is locked into Myers for a while because he has a four-year contract that includes $5.5 million guaranteed and dead cap numbers of $5.5 million and $3 million over the next two years.